spmeesseman/vscode-extjs/README.md

 ## TODO

-- Intellisense should be disabled in strings
-- Intellisense should be disabled in comments within a method (if not in a method, is working fine)
 - goto definition for jsdoc parameter types (surrounded with{})
 - If jsdoc isnt present for an overridden method, then check for parent method jsdoc
 - Handle the @inheritdoc tag